South African Army Training Formation: Example: Infantry Formation Training

 For the Infantry Formation, this normally means at the Infantry School, where training commences with two weeks familiarisation training on the weapons found in a rifle platoon other than the R4.
-This includes training on pyrotechnics and flares, shrapnel mines, hand and rifle grenades, the 60mm patrol mortar, the RPG7 recoilless rocket launcher, the general purpose machine gun (FN MAG or Denel SS77) and the multiple 40mm grenade launcher.
+This includes training on pyrotechnics and flares, shrapnel mines, hand and rifle grenades, the 60mm patrol mortar, the RPG7 recoilless rocket launcher, the general purpose machine gun (FN MAG or Denel SS77) and the multiple 40 mm grenade launcher.
 This phase may also include familiarisation with night vision equipment.
 Once mastered, a rifleman is next schooled on conventional operations, with an emphasis on section battle drills and trench routine.
 This entails spending many a night digging and occupying trench lines and posting sentries.
 Full defensive fire plans, including all platoon weapons, will also be executed.
 A rifleman is introduced to the art of patrolling and laying ambushes – skills equally useful on the conventional battlefield as during counterinsurgency campaigns and for peace support.
 Also practiced are vehicle movement, countermine and defile drills and procedures for occupying covert temporary bases.